 Dr. Jens Riedl

-Dr. Riedl is a partner and managing director with the Boston Consulting Group (BCG).
+Dr. Riedl is a senior partner with the Boston Consulting Group (BCG).
 After graduating with an MBA from the University St. Gallen (Switzerland) and London School of Economics he wrote his PhD thesis at the European Business School on value-based management.

 Prior to joining Permira, Dr. Riedl was senior partner with the Boston Consulting Group (BCG), where he led the BCG Private Equity Practice in the DACH region, having completed various due diligences and value creation programs.
 He joined BCG in 1999 and spent two years with their office in Sydney.
 He leads the BCG Transportation & Logistics Practice globally and has deep experience in logistics as well as shipping.
 For the past 10 years, he has increasingly focused on digital topics and launched the BCGx Platform for global container exchanges in 2015 amongst others.

 Christian W. von Ahlefeld